respondcreate/django-versatileimagefield/README.md

 Both Sizers & Filters subclass from `versatileimagefield.datastructures.base.ProcessedImage` which provides a preprocessing API (more on that in a bit) as well as all the business logic necessary to retrieve and save images.

-The 'meat' of each Sizer & Filter – a.k.a what actually modifies the original image – takes place within the `process_image()` method which all subclasses must define (not doing so will raise a `NotImplementedError`).
+The 'meat' of each Sizer & Filter – a.k.a what actually modifies the original image – takes place within the `process_image` method which all subclasses must define (not doing so will raise a `NotImplementedError`).
 Sizers and Filters expect slightly different keyword arguments (Sizers required `width` and `height` kwargs, for example) see below for specifics:

 ### Writing a Custom Sizer ###

 All Sizers should subclass `versatileimagefield.datastructures.sizedimage.SizedImage` and, at a minimum, MUST do two things:

-1. Define either the `filename_key` attribute or override the `get_filename_key()` method which is necessary for creating unique-to-Sizer-and-size filenames.
+1. Define either the `filename_key` attribute or override the `get_filename_key()` method which is necessary for creating unique-to-Sizer-and-size-specified filenames.
 If neither of the aforementioned is done a `NotImplementedError` exception will be raised.

 2. Define a `process_image` method that accepts the following arguments:

     * `image`: a PIL Image instance
     * `image_format`: A valid image mime type (e.g. 'image/jpeg').
-This is provided by the `create_resized_image()` method (which calls `process_image`).
+This is provided by the `create_resized_image` method (which calls `process_image`).
     * `save_kwargs`: A `dict` of any keyword arguments needed during save (provided by the preprocessing API).
     * `width`: An integer representing the width specified by the user in the size key.
     * `height`: An integer representing the height specified by the user in the size key.